We are here to help with the cost-of-living. Visit our guide to access support.

 What if the abuse involves a member of OVH staff?

-If you believe the abuse you are suffering or have witnessed involves a member of OVH staff, call the Independent Living team on 0300 365 1111.
+If you believe the abuse you are suffering or have witnessed involves a member of OVH staff, call the Independent Living Team on 0300 365 1111.

 Useful contacts